On January 30, 2019, 1,071 people were experiencing homelessness. Of those, 11% were unsheltered and literally sleeping on the streets.

 Bringing hope to our community.

-As Christians, Re:Center Ministries has a duty to help the less fortunate in our community.
+As Christians, Re:Center Ministries has a duty to help those in need in our community.
 We do this through rigorous gospel-centered programming, which helps prevent and respond to homelessness in Louisville and Southern Indiana.

 How we help.

-Adult men who are homeless or hurting but who are desiring a transformed life can enroll in the LifeChange Program at our Louisville campus.
+Adult men who are homeless or hurting but who are desiring a transformed life can enroll in the LifeChange Program.